 Daryl Wolking serves as the Vice President of Finance and Administration for the College.
-He is responsible for all accounting and financial reporting, financial services, A/P, student billing and cash management as well as supervising Human Resources.
-He works closely with the President, staff and Board of Trustees to implement the budget and oversees the annual external audit.
+He is responsible for all accounting and financial reporting, financial services, A/P, student billing, and cash management, as well as supervising Human Resources.
+He works closely with the President, staff, and Board of Trustees to implement the budget, and he oversees the annual external audit.
 He also provides assessment of existing and proposed financial plans and policies to ensure good stewardship of resources.

 Mr. Wolking brings with him 25 years of accounting experience in private industry.
 He has a B.S. degree in Accounting from Northern Kentucky University and is a Certified Public Accountant (CPA).
 In 1998 he served as the Treasurer for a U.S. Congressional Campaign.

 Mr. Ziemnick grew up in Michigan’s Upper Peninsula, so he’s proud to be a Yooper.
 In his spare time, if he’s not on the basketball or tennis court with some of the PHC students, he’s out enjoying the traditions of hunting and firearms he grew up with back home.

 As the Director of Admissions, Mr. Allen directs recruitment and admissions strategies for the team of admissions counselors and Teen Leadership Camps.
 In his role as the Director of Communication, he manages and directs the College's internal and external communication.